deepaucksharma/qualtrics-new-relic-nps-poc/docs/troubleshooting.md

 1. Verify the `newrelic.setUserId()` call is executed
 2. Check browser console for errors
 3. Ensure the call happens after the Browser Agent is fully loaded
+4. Check the fallback mechanism is working properly

 ### Integration Service